tytydraco/yessleep/out/Wedding_Nightmares_Night_Wedding.md

 Eventually, my in-laws passed away.
 First it was mom.
 And four days later dad followed suit.
 I lived alone in the house for awhile, before I hit the jackpot at the weekly supermarket draw from one of my receipts.
 That, along with selling the house, was enough for me to go back to America and start a brand new life.
 Where I opened several shabu shabu restaurants that were met with great success.

-"Eventually meeting you during one of my rounds."
+"Eventually meeting you during one of my rounds at the restaurant."

 My fiancée who had been listening to my story slack jawed the entire time couldn't believe what she was hearing.
 "Bull-fucking-shit!"
 She slapped me playfully across the arm.
 "You are such a good fucking liar!"
 She laughed.
-"I've always heard about guys not wanting to help out about the wedding arrangements.
+"I've always heard about guys not wanting to help out with the wedding arrangements.
 But this one takes the fucking cake.
 I'm going to post this in the group chat tomorrow.
 Bra-vo."

 I laughed with her.
 "Yeah.
 That's it.
-It's just a great story."
+Skirting duties.
+That's me."

 "Now finish this up and let's go upstairs," she commanded.
 We stamped the last envelopes and went to bed.
 She was still laughing sporadically as I closed the door to our bedroom.
 "Knock knock," she joked.